minhtam220/fsw_react_MovieApp/README.md

 ## login page:

-- design 5 square boxes:
+-- design 5 square boxes -> done
 -- two types: locked and no locked.
 -- click on no locked and go to home page.
 -- click on locked, enter the 4 digit passcode and go to home page.

 ## home page: